discreetlogcontracts/dlcspecs/MultiOracle.md

 The first two parameters are the orders of magnitude of expected and of allowed difference between oracles.
-By expected difference we mean the differences for which support is required by users, and by allowed difference we mean the differences for which support is acceptable but not required.
+By expected difference we mean the differences for which support is required by users, and by allowed difference we mean the differences for which support is acceptable but not required so that they may or may not be covered by the multi-oracle CET construction algorithm.
-These parameters will, from now on, be called `minFail` and `maxError` as they also represent the lower bound on failure (non-support) and the upper bound on allowed (support) difference/error between oracles.
+These parameters will, from now on, be called `minSupport` and `maxError` as they also represent the lower bound on failure (non-support) and the upper bound on allowed (support) difference/error between oracles.
 When we say that the guarantees made by this proposal are not precise, we mean two things.
-First, that `minFail` is strictly less than `maxError` so that while it is true that all differences less than `minFail` and none greater than `maxError` are supported, there are no guarantees made for differences in between these two parameters.
+First, that `minSupport` is strictly less than `maxError` so that while it is true that all differences less than `minSupport` and none greater than `maxError` are supported, there are no guarantees made for differences in between these two parameters.
-Second, that `minFail` and `maxError` are required to be powers of `2` and not arbitrary numbers so that in reality, allowed variance is only expressed in terms of order of magnitude, which is a somewhat coarse measure.
+Second, that `minSupport` and `maxError` are required to be powers of `2` and not arbitrary numbers so that in reality, allowed variance is only expressed in terms of order of magnitude, which is a somewhat coarse measure.
-These two things together also imply that `minFail` must be at most half of `maxError` so that the gap between `minFail` and `maxError` where no strict guarantees can be made is of significant size.
+These two things together also imply that `minSupport` must be at most half of `maxError` so that the gap between `minSupport` and `maxError` where no strict guarantees can be made is of significant size.

 The third parameter offers a minimal remedy to these lack of guarantees.
 It is a boolean flag (`true` or `false`) called `maximizeCoverage`.
-This parameter arises from the fact that there is a decision to be made when covering the `minFail` variance to either cover as much as possible (up to `maxError`) or as little as possible, and this decision has no consequence on the number of CETs.
+This parameter arises from the fact that there is a decision to be made when covering the `minSupport` variance to either cover as much as possible (up to `maxError`) or as little as possible, and this decision has no consequence on the number of CETs.
-That is to say that maximizing or minimizing the cases of variance between `minFail` and `maxError` require exactly the same number of CETs, hence this choice is left to the DLC participants.
+That is to say that maximizing or minimizing the cases of variance between `minSupport` and `maxError` require exactly the same number of CETs, hence this choice is left to the DLC participants.
-While this flag does improve the probabilistic guarantees which can be made for the `maxError`-`minFail` gap, it should be noted that these are still only probabilistic as even if `maximizeCoverage` is set to `true`, there can still be differences of `minFail + 1` which are unsupported in the worst case and likewise, differences of `maxError - 1` may still succeed even if `maximizeCoverage` is set to `false` in the worst case.
+While this flag does improve the probabilistic guarantees which can be made for the `maxError`-`minSupport` gap, it should be noted that these are still only probabilistic as even if `maximizeCoverage` is set to `true`, there can still be differences of `minSupport + 1` which are unsupported in the worst case and likewise, differences of `maxError - 1` may still succeed even if `maximizeCoverage` is set to `false` in the worst case.
-Yet in the average case this maximizing coverage will make it much more likely that cases in the `maxError`-`minFail` gap will succeed and minimizing coverage will make it much more likely that these cases fail (are not supported).
+Yet in the average case this maximizing coverage will make it much more likely that cases in the `maxError`-`minSupport` gap will succeed and minimizing coverage will make it much more likely that these cases fail (are not supported).

 There exist many versions of this proposal which allow more exact guarantees, such as ones that lift either or both of the